collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branches

-To be able to switch between multiple tasks, you need to use branches instead.
+We need to use branches instead.

 Branches
-* They are a best practice that support collaboration and code review
+* They are a best practice
 * Can be used by any GitHub user
+* You can create an unlimited number of branches.

-When you create a repo, you are working within a branch named master.
-Say for instance that you want to make a change in the branch, instead of going directory into a file, you can make a copy of the entire master branch.
-Now there are two branches, in the same repo, the master branch and a feature branch.
-The copy is called a branch and you can give it a different name.
-Meanwhile, you keep the master branch and other branches up-to-date by merging in update.
-You can create an unlimited number of branches.
+When you create a repo, by default you are working within a branch named master.
+Say for instance that you want to make a change in the branch, you can make a copy of the entire master branch and give it a different name.Now there are two branches, in the same repo, the master branch and a feature branch.

-The feature branch will become a pull request branch when it's thought to be done and a pull request is submitted.
+At some point, when the feature branch author thinks it's done, a pull request will be submitted and the feature branch will become a pull request branch.
 If the changes are accepted, they will be merged into the master branch.
 The master branch will be like before, except with the changes from the branch.

 But both feature branches (a.k.a. topic branches) and pull request branches are examples of remote branches.
 We can work on them in much the same way.

-You can switch between the branches to work on them.

 </td></tr>